CagesThrottleUs/cc-json-parser/docs/PROBLEM.md

 We have to create a simple CLI application that will validate the JSON provided by the user.
 The JSON is described with the attached document.
 (Language Specification Document) [here](./language_document.pdf)

-The CLI application must accept both stdin and file path as argument.
+The CLI application must accept file path as argument.

 # Where to get tests